Clean Peak Energy Standard Notices and Updates

 Distribution Circuit Multiplier Guideline Posted

-On December 5, 2023 DOER posted the finalized version of the Distribution Circuit Multiplier (DCM) Guideline.
+On December 5, 2023 DOER posted the final version of the Distribution Circuit Multiplier (DCM) Guideline.
 The Guideline and accompanying Eligible Circuit List and application form can be found on DOER's CPS Guidelines webpage

 Procurement of Clean Peak Energy Certificates